Freakybob-Team/murderbobadvanced/README.md

 Project has been cancelled for now.
 New updates will not be created for an undefined amount of time.
 <br>
 its also a buggy mess that requires javafx sooo use at your own sanity's risk

+I'm sorry that you'll never have the full game of this.
+I fucking hate java 😭 -5quirre1
 # notes from dev

 Another day...
 Another dime